-Pegues took his official visit to Auburn last month and made it official on the early signing day.
+Pegues took his official visit to Auburn in November and made it official on the early signing day.

 TE Jeremiah Pegues Highlights

-It doesn’t take long to see JJ Pegues is a man amongst boys at the high school level.
+It doesn’t take long to see JJ Pegues was a man amongst boys at the high school level.
 He’s big and strong, and the versatile athlete to make plays all over the field.

 Gus Malzahn also landed four-star linebacker Desmond Tisdol early that Wednesday morning, and the addition of both prospects started the day with a big bang.

-The two recruits join a massive class for Auburn football, headlined by five-star running back signee Kobe Hudson.
+The two recruits joined a massive class for Auburn football, headlined by five-star running back signee Kobe Hudson.